 LGBT Associate Affinity Group

-Peter Wilson (Corporate partner) and Gary Bornstein (Litigation partner) serve as the partner liaisons to our LGBT affinity group.
+Gary Bornstein (Litigation partner) serves as the partner liaison to our LGBT affinity group.

 Co-chaired by two partners on our Diversity Committee, Susan Webster (Corporate partner) and Julie North (Litigation partner), our Women’s Initiative aims to implement best practices for hiring, training, retention and advancement of women attorneys at Cravath.
 Programming includes monthly women’s lunches, events for women by seniority level and an annual summer women lawyers’ event.

 As part of our commitment to ensuring that we retain a diverse workforce, we have increased our focus on assisting all attorneys in addressing work/life balance concerns—particularly attorneys with children—within a firm that is committed to the pursuit of excellence in the law for the benefit of our clients.

 Our Working Parents Group (WPG) provides a supportive network for attorneys who are parents and attorneys who are considering becoming parents.
 Started in 2007, the WPG meets on a monthly basis and discusses issues such as balancing career and family, childcare arrangements and working part time.
 The WPG has hosted speakers from the Parents League of New York, as well as the Director of our Children’s Center.
 More recently, our WPG hosted a presentation where David Finkelstein (Trusts and Estates partner) led a discussion about tax-related issues that are of particular relevance to parents.
 Karin DeMasi (Litigation partner) serves as the partner liaison to the WPG.